somesocks/apparent-pixel/README.md

 #### The Problem

+Why do existing units of measurement fail?
+They are incapable of accurately representing _apparent size_, or the size we percieve objects to be.

-The reason these units of measurement are incapable of providing true display-independent designs is that they fail to account for the apparent size of the display, from the viewpoint of the user.
-The human eye (or a camera) uses a curved lens, which means the apparent size of an object, when seen by us, is a measure of _angle_ and not _length_.
+Why are they incapable of this?
+The human eye uses a curved lens, which means that to the eye, apparent size is a measure of _angle_ and not _length_.
+Length, by itself, is meaningless!

-This means, the apparent size of a display, from the human eye, is a function of the size and shape of the display, the curvature of the human eye, and the _distance_ between the display and the eye.
-Note that none of the above units take into account viewing distance, thus they cannot be accurately converted to an angular measurement.
+Unfortunately, this is not easily solved, as it involves figuring out the apparent size of a display with respect to the observer, but there are some simplifications we can make to get a decent approximation:

+1)  We can assume that the observer is looking at a display from head-on.

+2)  We can assume that the display is roughly flat.

+3)  We can assume that the display is not so large, or so close, that it takes a significant poriton of your field-of-view.

+All of these equate to making a _small-angles approximation_.
+That is, we can say that all parts of the display are roughly equidistant from the observer.
+If this is true, then we can approximate apparent size using only two variables:

+1) The size of the display.

+2) The distance from the display to the observer.

 #### Apparent Pixel

-Let's make some simplifying assumtions:

-1) Displays are mostly flat, mostly rectangular, and mostly have square pixels.

-2) We don't need to consider the change in viewing angle between different parts of the display (We can treat the edges of the screen the same as the center).

-3) We don't need to consider changes in distance during use, for the most part we'll just assume the average distance from the display is good enough.

-From these assumptions I propose a new measurement, the apparent pixel (ap).
+Keeping these simplifications in mind, I propose a new measurement, the apparent pixel.
 The apparent pixel is defined as:

-The apparent size of a 1 millimeter by 1 millimeter square, at a distance of 1 meter in front of your eye.
+The apparent size of a 1 millimeter by 1 millimeter square, 1 meter in front of your eye.

-EYE ) - - - 1m - - - [] 1mm X 1mm SQUARE.
+EYE ) - - - - 1m - - - - [ ] 1mm X 1mm SQUARE.

 Or, if you don't like to square pixels, imagine what a grid of points spaced 1mm apart looks like from 1 meter away.